 Education is essential

 Rural Australians experience poorer health outcomes than their urban counterparts, and agricultural workers record higher incidences of injury, illness and work-related death than most other industries.
 Farmers are also an increasingly ageing workforce required to work harder for longer to be productive in a period of climate instability and shrinking margins.
-This units delivered by the NCFH detail the health challenges facing today’s agricultural workers, their families and communities and has a curriculum structured for rural professionals and postgraduate students from both health and non-health backgrounds.
+These units delivered by the NCFH detail the health challenges facing today’s agricultural workers, their families and communities and have a curriculum structured for rural professionals and postgraduate students from both health and non-health backgrounds.

 Training opportunities will be provided for health and agricultural professionals, including general practitioners, nurses, paramedics, allied health practitioners, veterinary surgeons, agronomists and primary industry workers.

 The Centre will provide a range of education and training opportunities focussing on agricultural medicine, health and safety.
 These will include:

 - Face-to-face postgraduate units for health and rural professionals through the Deakin School of Medicine

 - Teaching tools for university and secondary schools.